ome/omero-documentation/omero/sysadmins/in-place-import.rst

 ===============

-In-place import allows files which are already present on the server machine to be imported into OMERO without the need to copy them into OMERO's ManagedRepository.
+In-place import allows files which are already present on the server machine to be imported into OMERO without the need to upload them over an OMERO login session.
 This requires users to have shell (|SSH|, etc.) access to the server machine, and so there are a number of :ref:`limitations <limitations>` to this implementation.
 Development of this feature is on-going, with